NatalieSrk/NatalieSrk/README.md

 ### 👨‍💻 About me:

-I am a newly-qualified QA engineer in search of challenging and exciting projects to deal with!
+I am a newly-qualified QA engineer in search of challenging and exciting projects!

 I am an infinite student hungry for up-to-date knowledge about the world.
-There is no field that I'm not interested in: physics, AI, marketing, advertising, sports, medicine, sales, pcychology.
+There is no field that I'm not interested in: physics, AI, marketing, advertising, sports, medicine, sales, psychology.